Ariogala | Kaunas

 Witness interview

-Bronius M., born in 1919, recalls how he was requisitioned to dig and bury the pits for the Jews: “Everybody from Ariogala was forced to dig the pits.
+Bronius M., born in 1919, recalls how he was requisitioned to dig the pits and bury the Jews: “Everybody from Ariogala was forced to dig the pits.
 All the neighbors had to do it.
 There were two pits dug for them. /…/ They came and took me from my home. /…/ I didn’t count, but there had to be more than one hundred diggers.
 There were so many of us. /…/ We dug until noon.
 They were shooting till the evening.
 It took them more than an hour.
-Then we went to cover the pit.
-We gathered at the neighbor’s and we saw how the Jews were brought to the pit.
+Then we went to fill in the pit.
+We assembled at our neighbor’s house and we saw how the Jews were led to the pit.
 We heard everything.”
 (Eyewitness N°129, interviewed in Uždubysys, on March 16-17, 2015).

 Soviet archives